 WHAT IS THE INSTITUTE?

-Building The City of Dayton, along with local financial institutions, sponsors the Dayton Community Reinvestment Institute (CRI).
+The City of Dayton, along with local financial institutions, sponsors the Dayton Community Reinvestment Institute (CRI), which started in 1995.
 The Institute has received national recognition from the National Community Reinvestment Coalition (NCRC) for its outstanding efforts in education and empowering citizens to use and understand the Community Reinvestment Act (CRA).

 The federal CRA established laws and procedures to assist communities, small businesses, organizations, and individuals with addressing lending and lending disparities.
 Dayton has a long history of working with citizens, local leaders and financial institutions to enhance lending opportunities throughout the community.